djy412/C3U-Multi-View_Clustering/README.md

 ## Overview

-C3U-MVC is a deep embedded multi-view clustering framework that disentangles **shared (common)** and **view-specific (unique)** representations *without* imposing conditional independence or orthogonality constraints.
+C3U-MVC is a deep embedded multi-view clustering framework that learns an operational decomposition between shared/common and view-specific/unique representations without imposing conditional independence or orthogonality constraints.
 The model uses:

 - Cross-view contrastive alignment **only** in the shared subspace
 - Reconstruction from concatenated shared + view-specific latents to preserve complementary information
 - A two-stage training procedure (contrastive pretraining → positives-only prototype refinement)
-- Prototype-conditioned reconstruction with per-instance best-view selection for robust clustering
+- Prototype-conditioned reconstruction with per-instance best-view selection for adaptive clustering

 ## Features